The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Introduction

-Before including the disk physics in a future work, we use, in the present publication, platform simulations to investigate jet launching and collimation by choosing computational domains bigger than the ones used in \cite{ZanniFerreira13,Irelandetal2021,ireland2022effect}, but smaller than the ones in \cite{Matsakosetal2009,stute20143d,jannaud2023numerical}.
-We use semi-analytical models for the disk \citep{vlahakis2000disc} (ADO), and the model from \cite{sautyetal11} for the stellar component (ASO).
-We follow the procedure of \cite{sauty2022nonradial} to include a dead zone, which is a static stellar atmosphere, and an accretion zone.
-Both structures are not present in the original stellar model, and have been tested in regards to stability in \cite{sauty2022nonradial}.
+Before including the disk physics in a future work, for the present publication, we used platform simulations to investigate jet launching and collimation by choosing computational domains bigger than the ones used in \cite{ZanniFerreira13}, \cite{Irelandetal2021}, and \cite{ireland2022effect}, but smaller than the ones in \cite{Matsakosetal2009}, \cite{stute20143d}, and \cite{jannaud2023numerical}.
+We used semi-analytical models for the disk \citep{vlahakis2000disc} (ADO), and the model from \cite{sautyetal11} for the stellar component (ASO).
+We followed the procedure of \cite{sauty2022nonradial} to include a dead zone, which is a static stellar atmosphere, and an accretion zone.
+Both structures are not present in the original stellar model and have been tested in regards to the stability in \cite{sauty2022nonradial}.

-The presence of a hot corona above the disk surface heats the base of the disk wind, significantly increasing the outﬂow mass \citep{casse2000magnetized,bai2016magneto}. \cite{casse2000magnetized} showed that adding a similar heating source to what is emitted by an embedded source (i.e. a star) counter-balances the magnetic compression, enabling smaller mass loading.
+The presence of a hot corona above the disk surface heats the base of the disk wind, significantly increasing the outflow mass \citep{casse2000magnetized,bai2016magneto}. \cite{casse2000magnetized} showed that adding a similar heating source to what is emitted by an embedded source (i.e., a star) counterbalances the magnetic compression, enabling smaller mass loading.
 This illustrates the importance of heating in jet formation.
-We follow here this framework by including a heating rate in the stellar and disk wind components to infer the jet properties, i.e. the degree of collimation, velocities, mass loss rates, temperatures, etc.
+We follow here this framework by including a heating rate in the stellar and disk wind components to infer the jet properties, that is, the degree of collimation, velocities, mass-loss rates, temperatures, etc.

-This work is first of a series aiming to explore the effects of extra sources of heating, besides magnetocentrifugal driving, for jet launching and production of stable collimated jets.
+This work is the first of a series aiming to explore the effects of extra sources of heating, besides magnetocentrifugal driving, for jet launching and the production of stable collimated jets.
 Our approach uses a parameterized heating to quantitatively determine the amount of heating rate needed to launch and maintain a jet.